nicole-mcg/window-modal/README.md

 ## Features

 - Pure JS
-- Designed to be used alone, or wrapped by front end frameworks (React, Vue, etc)
+- Designed to be used in vanilla JS, or wrapped by front end frameworks (React, Vue, etc)
 - Movable
 - Resizable
 - Titles (with icons)